Photo of girl student

 Medication

-Where it is necessary for medication to be administered to your child during school hours we require written and signed permission accompanied by detailed instructions of medication, dosage and time to be given.
+Where it is necessary for medication to be administered to your tamariki during school hours we require written and signed permission accompanied by detailed instructions of medication, dosage and time to be given.
 Please complete and sign the Medical Register which is held at the office for this purpose.

-Meetings with the Principal and staff
+Meetings with the principal and staff

 Money, valuables and toys